 Even if you manage to avoid jail entirely, you would still have to face the prospect of having your conviction show up every time you apply for a job or for housing, a stigma that could severely limit your options in life.

 Out-of-State Reckless Driving Convictions

 Some states have a reciprocity agreement with Virginia, which means that you will have a Reckless Driving conviction on your driving record even if you are not a Virginia licensed driver.
 If convicted for an offense that occurred while you were visiting Norfolk, the conviction could follow you home and affect your license and driving record in your home state, and you would be liable to the possibility of increased insurance fees.

 Matthew Curcione is a former police officer, and this background gives him an edge in defending against reckless driving and other charges.
-Call now or fill out a free case evaluation form.
+Call us today, or fill out a case evaluation form.